 Kelton, M. L., Ma, J. Y., Rawlings, C., Rhodehamel, B., Saraniero, P., & Nemirovsky, R. (2018).
 Family meshworks: Children’s geographies and collective ambulatory sense-making in an immersive mathematics exhibition.
 Children’s Geographies, 16(5), 543-557.

 Kelton, M. L., & Ma, J. Y. (2018).
 Reconfiguring mathematical settings and activity through multi-party, whole-body collaboration.
 Educational Studies in Mathematics, 98(2), 177-196.

 Kelton, M. L., & Saraniero, P. (2018).
 STEAM-y partnerships: Interdisciplinary professional development and collaboration.
 Journal of Museum Education, 43(1), 55-65.

-Nemirovsky, R., Kelton, M. L., & Civil, M. (In press).
+Nemirovsky, R., Kelton, M. L., & Civil, M. (2017).
 Toward a vibrant and socially significant informal mathematics education.
 In J. Cai (Ed.), Compendium for Research in Mathematics Education, (pp. 90 – 101).
 Reston, VA: National Council of Teachers of Mathematics.